 The other thing trout do is seek out more aerated water normally in ripples or rapids.
 As the water warms, trout leave the slower following pools and move into the ripples.
 Feeding there takes more energy, but higher oxygen levels compensate for it.

-Time of day matters.
+Time of day influence on water temperature.

 Just like the air temperature, the water warms during the day and cools down at night.
-The temperature of water changes slower than air, meaning the the coolest water temperature is usually around mid morning.
+The temperature of water changes slower than air, meaning the coolest water temperature is usually around mid morning.
 While the hottest temperatures are typically late afternoon.
 For the fishermen, it means the best time to fish during the summer is early morning.
 During hotter days it might mean heading home by 10am.

 In some rivers the temperature can fluctuate by 4-5 degrees between afternoon and early morning.
 So in early summer, when the water temperature is approaching the stress point, choosing to fish at night, or better still in the morning, can bring more success.